 Public records posted on social media also reveal an internal email exchange between IPC Director Jeff Malan and Advisory Committee member Danny Polmounter of Hesperia Unified School District regarding the next Advisory Committee meeting.

 At the same time, the meeting appears to be taking place outside of public view.
-Members of the public have requested the agenda for this meeting, expressing their intent to attend and make public comment to the Advisory Committee regarding their concerns about IPC.
+Members of the public who learned of the meeting from social media posts have requested the agenda for this meeting.
+Many have expressed their intent to attend and make public comment to the Advisory Committee regarding their concerns about IPC.

 To date, no agenda has been publicly posted on the IPC website.

-While internal communications show that Advisory Committee meetings are being actively scheduled and coordinated, there is no corresponding public-facing process that would allow for transparency, public participation, or oversight.
+While internal communications show that Advisory Committee meetings are being actively scheduled and coordinated, there is no corresponding public-facing process that would allow for transparency, public participation, or oversight of any kind.

 Board Responsibility and Oversight of Contracts, Finances, and Staff